LibrariesHacked/schema-librarydata/docs/membership.md

 We cannot publish membership by postcode, as postcodes can identify individuals.
 An alternative option would be to use postcode area (e.g. 'BA1' rather than 'BA1 6AX').
 However, this does not have much use for data analysis, and will have a great variation in the number of people in each area.

-The area code in this datset is the Office for National Statistics 9-character code for the Lower super output area (LSOA).
-The dataset will count members by the LSOA they live in.
+The area code in this dataset is the Office for National Statistics 9-character code for the Lower super output area (LSOA).
+The data holds counts of members by the LSOA they live in.
 If members have multiple addresses, the primary addresses should be used.

 An LSOA is a small geographic area used in statistics.
 More detail and a beginner's guide are available at the [Oxford Consultants for Social Inclusion](https://ocsi.uk/2019/03/18/lsoas-leps-and-lookups-a-beginners-guide-to-statistical-geographies/) website.